jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 ![taskmanager2](https://user-images.githubusercontent.com/68504324/233879377-4b63fad3-10e9-4244-9c5f-a680d18e0ed8.jpg)

-Instead of rebooting everytime I use the computer, just put it to sleep in order to easily save my work environment, avoiding reset up time and remembering what I was doing.
+Instead of rebooting everytime I use the computer, I just put it to sleep in order to easily save my work environment, avoiding reset up time and remembering what I was doing.
 If one does this for many days, eventually there are obvious signs that memory is tied up and cannot be used, some apps will not open, one cannot print from the browser, and the wi-fi tab even disappears.
 Then it is definitely time to reboot the system.
 When I check task manager memory usage is almost 100% and the memory system seems to be **'thrashing'** and near complete collapse.

-Anti-virus security software blocking of access to files and not allowing them to be loaded into memory seems to be a common problem of memory management in the security domain.
+Anti-virus security software locking files and not allowing them to be loaded into memory seems to be a common problem of memory management in the security domain.
 Anti-virus software is always resident in memory and serves as a sort of gatekeeper to memory and the kernel, but sometimes it seems to be over-zealous in performing this function.